biodiversitydata-se/SOS/Docs/SearchFilter.md

 ## Taxon filter

 ### Search for observations of a specific taxon
-This filter will return observations where taxon is 100777, otter.
+This filter will return observations where taxon ID is 100077, otter (Lutra lutra).
 ```json
 {
     "taxon" : {